A pivotal moment in the fight against climate change.

 They agreed that every five years they would come back with an updated plan that would reflect their highest possible ambition at that time.

 Glasgow was the moment for countries to update their plans

 The run up to the summit in Glasgow was the moment (delayed by a year due to the pandemic) when countries updated their plans for reducing emissions.

 But that’s not all.
 The commitments laid out in Paris did not come close to limiting global warming to 1.5 degrees, and the window for achieving this is closing.

 The decade out to 2030 is crucial.

-So as momentous as Paris was, countries must go much further than they did even at that historic summit in order to keep the hope of holding temperature rises to 1.5 alive.
+So as momentous as Paris was, countries needed to go much further than they did even at that historic summit in order to keep the hope of holding temperature rises to 1.5 alive.
 COP26 had to be decisive.